-Fresh Watermelon Fruit Salad – Berry watermelon fruit salad topped with lime mint dressing.
+Fresh Berry Watermelon Fruit Salad topped with lime mint dressing is the perfect light summer side dish.
 We love this easy watermelon salad recipe!

 I will take ALL OF THE SUMMER SALADS please.

 We’ve hit 100 degrees already, and we’ll basically be in the 100s until October over here (yes, really!), so we are 100% here for all of the fresh, light, easy summer recipes.

 For me summer salads are where it’s at, and this yummy watermelon fruit salad recipe is everything good about summer.
 Plenty of fresh berries, juicy fresh watermelon, and the best fruit salad dressing I know all mixed together to make one amazing summer side dish.